-Obviously, a die-hard outdoorsman would know what a waterproof treatment is, but a little refresher couldn’t hurt, right?
+Obviously, a die-hard outdoorsy person would know what a waterproof treatment is, but a little refresher couldn’t hurt, right?
 Basically, waterproofing describes the application of a treatment to an article of clothing to prevent penetration by water.
 In other words, it is a liquid or viscid protective coating applied to a garment.
-This serves to prevent both water and dirt penetrating the fabric.
+This serves to prevent both water and dirt from penetrating the fabric.

 Of course, “fabric” here refers to our shoe.
 For footwear, waterproofing is a form of absolutely essential basic protection!
 Not only does it provide waterproof protection and lend dirt-repellent properties to the shoe, but it also serves to increase the lifespan of your shoes!
 Leather shoes in particular benefit from waterproof treatments.
 If leather is not cared for on a regular basis, it can become brittle and cracked.
 A quality waterproofing wax will keep it nice and smooth for an extended period of time.

 What kind of shoes should be waterproofed and how?

 Regardless of whether they’re mountaineering boots, walking boots or trainers, any pair of shoes that you wear outside should be treated.
 Full stop.
 True, there are plenty of shoes that come pre-treated from the manufacturer, but there is also a large number that doesn’t.
 And even if they are waterproof to begin with, it doesn’t mean that they’ll stay that way.
 After all, even the best waterproof protection will wear off eventually.
 Thus, before wearing your shoes for the first time, you should apply a waterproof treatment.
 You can use a variety of products to do so.